The Hermitage (Brookville, Indiana)

 It is a 1 1/2-story, Bungalow / American Craftsman inspired frame dwelling sheathed in clapboard.
 A full-width front porch supported by 17 tapered columns.
 At each end of the house are artist's studios, built for each of the Adamses.
 A rear section rises to 2 1/2 stories.
 Also on the property are the levee built after a flood in 1913, contributing gazebo (c.
 1910), pergola (c.
 1910), and outhouse.

-Originally painter J. Ottis Adams (1851-1927) shared the house and studios with another artist.
+Originally painter J. Ottis Adams (1851–1927) shared the house and studios with T.C.
+Steele.
 By 1899 he and his wife Winifred Brady Adams, a still-life painter, took over full possession of the property.

 The Hermitage was listed on the National Register of Historic Places in 2004.
 It is located in the Brookville Historic District.